yvetteekon/What-is-Cooking---Kaggle/README.md

 # What-is-Cooking---Kaggle
-Use of text mining, XGBoost and Ensembling Modeling in R to  predict the category of a dish's cuisine given a list of its ingredients.
+Text mining to  predict the category of a dish's cuisine given a list of its ingredients.

 ### Data Source: